 Are Blue Ring Angelfish aggressive?

-They are semi-aggressive, especially toward other angelfish or similar-shaped species.
+They are semi-aggressive, especially toward other angelfish.